entropic-dev/boltzmann/docs/content/reference/02-handlers.md

 `query` contains the URL search (or "query") parameters for the current request, available as a plain javascript object.

-If `context.url` is set to a new string, `context.query` will be re-calculated.
+If `context.url` is set to a new string, `context.query` is re-calculated.

-**Warning**: Duplicated querystring keys are dropped from this object; only the last key/value pair will be available.
+**Warning**: Duplicated querystring keys are dropped from this object; only the last key/value pair is available.
 If you need to preserve _exact_ querystring information, use `context.url.searchParams`, which is a [`URLSearchParams`] object.